We have an open list and welcome registrations from patients living in or moving to our practice boundary.

 Once we have received both of the forms, you will need to make a double appointment with a nurse for a new patient medical.
 The nurse will take your medical history and ensure we have everything we need to look after you.

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary patient using this GMS 3 form.
+Paper copies of this form are available from the reception team at Oldwood Surgery or Battle Health Centre.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice ‘register’ and still remain a patient of your permanent GP.
 After three months you will have to re-register as a permanent patient.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.